 So, today I wanted to start bringing you guys into this process before we get too far down the path.
 It will be a huge piece of the blog moving forward and our goal is to have you a part of every step along the way.
 It is going to be busy especially with being parents and business owners, but we saw in the survey how many of you were excited about this adventure as well as curious about the process yourself.
 This inspired us to begin talking sooner rather than later about this journey.

 For our first post, I wanted to talk about how we chose our land.
 We were lucky to find it quickly and a piece that hit all the marks on our list.
 There are little to nothing we ended up having to compromise on other than using Propane over Gas for our oven…but that is a very minor detail.
 If you are thinking of jumping into building a home you have to begin by finding the land you want first and foremost.
 You can dream up your house over and over again, but if you don’t know where you will build it you cannot know much of anything other than the style of house you will be building.
+But if you’ve decided to buy instead of build, you can have a better feel of the house with services like 3d virtual tours.

 Now, one disclosure here.
 My father who is now a pastor, used to be a contractor.
 I grew up helping my parents reno houses.
 I remember tearing up carpet tack at about 9 years old.
 I would go to the homes they were building and help them paint walls and I watched him spend hours designing homes on his drawing table at home.
 I spent most of my younger years with my dad visiting job sites, listening to Garth Brooks, and sitting in the front seat of his pickup truck with our English Setter, Max as a little girl.
 My parents favorite story of 5 year old Megan is me standing on a concrete step that had just been ripped off the front of the house by my dad’s crew of guys and asking “Who is going to clean this shit up?”
 Needless to say, that slowed down the number of job site visits I did with my dad during those impressionable years.